kyr0/defuss/packages/create-defuss/README.md

 <sup align="center">

-Project Creator
+Project Scaffolder

 </sup>

 </h1>

-> `create-defuss` is a simple, lightweight CLI tool that enables Git sparse checkouts for subdirectories of GitHub repositories.
+> `create-defuss` is a simple, lightweight CLI tool and Node.js library that enables Git sparse checkouts for subdirectories of GitHub repositories.
 Originally created to help jump-start projects using **defuss templates**, it can be used for any Git repository.

 **💡 Did you know?** With just one command, you can checkout a specific subdirectory from a GitHub repository without cloning the entire project.